Nancy Reagan: Extravagance

 Approximately a year into her husband's first term, Nancy explored the idea of ordering new state china service for the White House.
 A full china service had not been purchased since the Truman administration in the 1940s, as only a partial service was ordered in the Johnson administration.
 She was quoted as saying, "The White House really badly, badly needs china."
 Working with Lenox, the primary porcelain manufacturer in America, the first lady chose a design scheme of a red with etched gold band, bordering the scarlet and cream colored ivory plates with a raised presidential seal etched in gold in the center.
 The full service comprised 4,370 pieces, with 19 pieces per individual set.
 The service totaled $209,508.
 Although it was paid for by private donations, some from the private J. P. Knapp Foundation, the purchase generated quite a controversy, for it was ordered at a time when the nation was undergoing an economic recession.
 Furthermore, news of the china purchase emerged at the same time that her husband's administration had proposed school lunch regulations that would allow ketchup to be counted as a vegetable.

-The new china, White House renovations, expensive clothing, and her attendance at the wedding of Charles and Diana, Prince and Princess of Wales, gave her an aura of being "out of touch" with the American people during the recession.
+The new china set, White House renovations, expensive clothing, and her attendance at the wedding of Charles and Diana, Prince and Princess of Wales, gave her an aura of being "out of touch" with the American people during the recession.
 This built upon the reputation she had coming to Washington, wherein many people concluded that Reagan was a vain and shallow woman, and her taste for splendor inspired the derogatory nickname "Queen Nancy".
 While Jacqueline Kennedy had also faced some press criticism for her spending habits, Reagan's treatment was much more consistent and negative.
 In an attempt to deflect the criticism, she self-deprecatingly donned a baglady costume at the 1982 Gridiron Dinner and sang "Second-Hand Clothes", mimicking the song "Second-Hand Rose".
 The skit helped to restore her reputation.

 Reagan reflected on the criticisms in her 1989 autobiography, My Turn.
 She described lunching with former Democratic National Committee chairman Robert S. Strauss, wherein Strauss said to her, "When you first came to town, Nancy, I didn't like you at all.
 But after I got to know you, I changed my mind and said, 'She's some broad!'"
 Reagan responded, "Bob, based on the press reports I read then, I wouldn't have liked me either!"